plastilinn/docs/pages/sections/Market_size.md

 A significant portion of SpaceX's SAM comes from the U.S. government contracts.
 For instance, SpaceX was selected along with Blue Origin and United Launch Alliance for the National Security Space Launch Phase 3 program, with contracts potentially worth $5.6 billion over five years `[Ken research report]`.

-**Serviceable Obtainable Market (SOM)**
+Serviceable Obtainable Market (SOM)

 SpaceX's SOM represents the portion of the market it can realistically capture in the near term.
-While exact figures are not publicly available, we can estimate based on SpaceX's achievements and market position:
+Figures are not publicly available:

 * SpaceX has become a dominant player in the commercial launch market, with its reusable Falcon 9 rocket significantly reducing launch costs.
 * The company has secured major contracts, such as NASA's Human Landing System for the Artemis program.